elinscott/koopmans_docs/tutorials/tutorial_2.rst

 The KI calculation
 ------------------
 Having obtained a Wannierisation of silicon that we are happy with, we can proceed with the KI calculation.
-In order to do this simply change the ``task`` argument from ``wannierise`` to ``singlepoint``.
+In order to do this simply change the ``task`` keyword in the input file from ``wannierise`` to ``singlepoint``.

 .. tip::

   Although we just discovered that a :math:`2\times2\times2` :math:`k`-point grid was inadequate for producing good Wannier functions, this next calculation is a lot more computationally intensive and will take a long time on most desktop computers.
-We therefore suggest that for the purposes of going through this tutorial you switch back to the small :math:`k`-point grid.
+We therefore suggest that for the purposes of this tutorial you switch back to the small :math:`k`-point grid.
 (But for any proper calculations, always use high-quality Wannier functions!)

 Initialisation